M-Hafez22/islamic-prayer-times/README.md

 ## Inspiration

 - This project inspired by a chrome extension called **[Islamway Ramadan | طريق الإسلام](https://chrome.google.com/webstore/detail/islamway-ramadan-%D8%B7%D8%B1%D9%8A%D9%82-%D8%A7%D9%84%D8%A5/mcbgkoikidgnmbekipnnhhhjhcaioflb)** which is powered by **[Islamway](https://ar.islamway.net/)** website.

-- I love this extension and I want to make a web app that provides the same features so after leaning React & React Hooks I start to implement what I learn to make what I like.

 ## License